Why You Should Add Bangkok to your Indie/RTW Trip

 once you get used to it.
 The Skytrain is air conditioned and a great way to get around the city.
 The subway reaches most areas the Skytrain does not.
 You can take boats up and down the river for a cool and unique way to get around.
 Then there are taxis and tuk-tuks.
 A good way to get around, but you have to be vigilant.
 Taxi drivers should put on their meter, but they'll try not to.
 If they refuse, then simply go to the next taxi.
 You may have to try 3 or 4 or 5, but if you get in one that doesn't put on the meter, expect to pay double or triple what it should cost.

-There are loads of Bangkok hostels
+There are loads of hostels in Bangkok

-in all price ranges.
+.
 The BootsnAll editor recommends staying at Suk 11

 in the Sukhumvit area